 REPAIRING FROM INJURY

 You know how every part of your body is connected to the other parts?
 How if you injure the left side of your body, your right side has to overcompensate?
-Or how when you break your wrist you can feel a lot of the pain in your shoulder or back as it has to move differently to accommodate the injured wrist?
+Or how when you break your wrist you can feel pain in your shoulder or back as it has to move differently to accommodate the injured wrist?

 Well, planet Earth has been feeling all that interconnectedness too, and operates quite similarly.
 Current times are seeing an injured planet, that is working really hard to repair itself in mysterious ways.